Rubberazer/JETGPIO/README.md

     GPIO control of all the header pinout as input or output.
 Low latency is expected (it does not go

-    through the kernel) direct writing to the registers (DMA)
+    through the kernel) direct writing to the CPU registers

     PWM (hardware) control on header pins 32 & 33